Here we try to answer some of your most common questions.

-Usually, your MPAN can be found on your bill, often called your “supply number”, and it will look like this:
+Usually, your MPAN can be found on your bill, often called your “supply number”.

-For the Big Deal and Look After My Bills, we only the bottom line, the last 13 digits to identify your meter.
+For the Big Deal and Look After My Bills, we only need the bottom line, the last 13 digits to identify your meter.
 So when asked to provide your MPAN only enter the bottom line.

 I don’t have a bill!

 Don’t worry, you can get your MPAN somewhere else.
 First, you can always call your supplier and ask them to give you your MPAN over the phone.

 If you can’t do that, then there is another way too.
 The UK is split into 14 different regions and each region has a local distribution company.
 They keep a record of the MPANs for each household.
 To check who your local distributor is you can go here: http://www.energynetworks.org/info/faqs/who-is-my-network-operator.html